logit507/logit507/README.md

 #### ⭐ Recent Stars

 - [zhuima/awesome-cloudflare](https://github.com/zhuima/awesome-cloudflare) - ⛅️ 精选的 Cloudflare 工具、开源项目、指南、博客和其他资源列表。/ ⛅️ A curated list of Cloudflare tools, open source projects, guides, blogs and other resources.
-(6 days ago)
+(1 week ago)
 - [valkey-io/valkey](https://github.com/valkey-io/valkey) - A new project to resume development on the formerly open-source Redis project.
 We&#39;re calling it Valkey, since it&#39;s a twist on the key-value datastore.
 (1 week ago)
 - [karpathy/llm.c](https://github.com/karpathy/llm.c) - LLM training in simple, raw C/CUDA (1 week ago)
 - [luijait/DarkGPT](https://github.com/luijait/DarkGPT) - DarkGPT is an OSINT assistant based on GPT-4-200K (recommended use) designed to perform queries on leaked databases, thus providing an artificial intelligence assistant that can be useful in your traditional OSINT processes.
 (1 week ago)